rodrigocaet/A_warm_Welcome-/Non-Symbolic Weber Fraction/README.md

 The weber fraction is a known Neuropsychological construct that takes in account how the brain process information of different magnitudes of the same type.
 A fully known example is when someone carry a weight with one hand and another weight with the other, one weighting the double of the other, people cannot tell if its exactelly the double or not.

-What people would notice about the weights would vary with the magnitude (how many kilograms, for example) of the weights according to the formula bellow.
+What people would notice about the weights would vary with the magnitude of the weights according to the formula bellow.

 **K = Δi / i**

-*i being the magnitude of the stimulus and Δi the difference between the magnitudes*
+*i being the magnitude of the stimulus (how many kilograms in the weight of refference, in our example) and Δi the difference between the magnitudes*

 ### Weber Fraction in the study of Math Learning Disabilities
 The Non-Symbolic Weber Fraction is a measure of how a person perceive quantities presented in a way they cannot count, such as a number of dots in a screen.